coderefinery/TTT4HPC_parallel_workflows/content/parallelization/submission_by_snakemake.md

 parameter-specific jobs.
 This unnecessary work can be avoided using a workflow manager tool which checks if some of all of the expected result files already exist on the disk and only runs jobs needed to produce the missing results.
-As a downside, using a workflow manager will require learning intricacies of yet another tool and further modifying the project structure accordingly.
+As a downside, using a workflow manager will require learning intricacies.
 In what follows, we will look at one such workflow manager tool, namely, Snakemake.

 TODO: Snakemake general project structure

 TODO: Writing the Snakefile

 Which one first?